vbillys/writing/ieee-pandoc-template/sections/main.md

 # Introduction

 Recent advancements in robotics technology have brought great benefit to autonomous vehicle research.
 Since the Defense Advanced Research Projects Agency (DARPA) 2003 Grand Challenge [@ventures2006stanley], many research groups have focused their effort to solving problems related to autonomous vehicle navigation.
-As laboratories and research centers bringing the autonomous vehicle technologies to real world applications, acceptance of fully unmanned vehicles will still be a challenge.
+As laboratories and research centers bringing the autonomous vehicle technologies to real world applications [@Ford_Jan_16], acceptance of fully unmanned vehicles will still be a challenge.
 However, with current progress it can be shown that for a specific problem domain, in this case service vehicles, the autonomous vehicle can be utilized for automation of human service oriented tasks, such as automated road cleaning,  grass cutting and leaves sucking machine.
 This is supported by the growth of service robotics industry in the recent years [@SVR_Nov_15].  \citeauthor{7225673} [@7225673]  introduced mobile service robot for electrical power plant inspection.
 This in turn could reduce or replace human involvement in manual inspection process. \citeauthor{6629559} [@6629559] presented an autonomous driving car for research purposes that includes features that allows for urban road navigation.
 Similarly, \citeauthor{7225765} [@7225765] introduced a more advanced autonomous driving platform consisting of high performance cameras, LIDARs, and other navigation sensors.
 While these platforms are very attractive in term of their capability of handling big streams of sensors data, the demanding computing power renders them unsuitable for small service vehicle.
 The Autonomous Service Vehicle (ASV) proposed in this paper is developed as a prototype to demonstrate autonomous vehicle capability tasked for a service vehicle.

 Autonomous platforms are usually retrofitted from manually driven vehicles.
 This approach is commonly used because it is the most viable and affordable way to install a Drive-By-Wire (DBW) system into existing vehicle rather than to entirely build a new one.
 It was also studied that automation driver’s task has positive impact to improving driving safety [@stanton1996fly].
 Various effort to assist drivers has lead to development of ADAS system [@6232125;@7225760].
 A DBW enables computerized control of the vehicle by means of replacing human drivers with actuators, which are usually driven by electrical motors [@1035218].
 The ASV presented in this paper is retrofitted from a compact electric vehicle [@SongZW_IV_2015], and thus we studied the feasibility of converting this class of vehicles into service vehicles.